 In addition to software development, the degree program in Computer Science focuses on the fundamentals and methods in the areas of hardware, theory, and applications.
 This includes subject areas such as Machine Learning, Internet of Things, Networks and Security, Model Checking, Cryptography, Computer Graphics, Multimedia, Operating Systems, Databases and Information Systems.
 The German-language undergraduate degree program provides base-knowledge to lay the foundations.
 The English-language Master's degree program gives students an opportunity to specialize in one of six main areas (Computational Engineering, Data Science, Intelligent Information Systems, Networks and Security, Pervasive Computing, Software Engineering).

 The Artificial Intelligence program focuses initially on basic principles including programming, mathematics, statistics and logic followed by machine learning, data sciences, reasoning and speech processing.
-Whereas the undergraduate degree program provides instruction in the basic components of AI, students in the graduate degree program explore modern AI methods in depth that combine deep learning, recurrent networks, and reinforcement learning.
+Whereas the undergraduate degree program provides instruction about AI's base components, students in the graduate degree program explore modern AI methods in depth, combining deep learning, recurrent networks, and reinforcement learning.
 The Master's degree program also includes an elective track allowing students to specialize in applied areas such as mechatronic systems, knowledge-based systems, and life sciences.
 Both the Bachelor's and Master's degree programs are held in English.

 Faculty members hold the courses in classrooms at the JKU campus.

 Video recordings of the class sessions will be made available online via the Moodle learning platform.

 Examinations will be taken largely on-site in Linz or in Vienna.

-From the online pre-registration procedure to paying tuition fees – here you will find everything you need to know to help you take your first step to enroll!
+From online pre-registration to paying tuition fees – click here to learn more about what you need to know in order to enroll!

 You must come to the JKU campus in person at least once in order to complete the admissions process in person (click here for detailed information about enrolling in the program).

 Faculty members hold courses at the JKU campus.
 The courses are streamed live or shown via video conference at the JKU's satellite campus in Vienna (German only).